ookami-kb/OrientationTest/README.md

 Tablet ignores locked screen orientation defined in app manifest, if:
 - app has permission to start lock task mode and initial activity launches with `android:lockTaskMode="if_whitelisted"`
-- app start on device boot
+- app starts on device boot
 - app has locked screen orientation defined in manifest
 - you don't unlock the device until the app has been launched